Skip to content

 The persisted machine carries a version or sequence.
 A redelivered (key, eventID) that was already applied is a no-op ack: exactly-once into the machine, with no external dedup store.
 The dedup key is the machine’s own state, not a side table you have to operate.

-A transition’s emitted effects can be handed to a sink Manifold in the same step, optionally transactional on Kafka EOS.
+A transition’s emitted effects can be handed to a sink Manifold in the same step.
 The statechart is the processor; the consume loop and the fan-out are the two ends of it.
+The default bridge (Drive) hands effects to a Sink and acks after a durable save, which is at-least-once: an effect can be emitted twice if the process dies after emit but before the offset commits.

 Because a crucible statechart is analyzable, the bridge ships a conformance check that validates the codec’s event union is exhaustive against the statechart’s event alphabet, and reports inbound events that are unreachable in every state.
 You learn at build or load time what consuming a topic can ever do to a machine, which no opaque-closure consumer can answer.